GU Studies

 CR Location & Positioning

-- SID: 40 inches.
+- SID: 40 inches

-- Patient Position: Supine, rotated 30–45° RPO or LPO.
+- Patient position: Supine, rotated 30–45° RPO or LPO

 Evaluation Criteria

-Lateral Pelvis (Optional)
+Lateral Pelvis

 CR Location & Positioning

-- SID: 40 inches.
+- SID: 40 inches

-- Patient Position: Lateral recumbent, knees flexed slightly, arms forward.
+- Patient position: Lateral recumbent, knees flexed slightly, arms forward

-- Adjustments: Midcoronal plane centered to IR.
+- Adjustments: Midcoronal plane centered to IR; pelvis true lateral

 Evaluation Criteria